Deep Probabilistic Supervision for Image Classification: Introduction

 \section{Introduction}

 Despite the widespread use of deep neural networks for classification tasks, the implications of using hard targets for loss computation have received relatively little attention.
-Intuitively, classes can exhibit varying degrees of similarity, and individual samples may exhibit different levels of resemblance to both their assigned and other classes.
-This nuanced, sample-specific information -- often referred to as dark knowledge \citep{hinton2014dark} -- is not taken into account when relying solely on hard targets.
-For instance, misclassifying an image of a dog as a teapot is fundamentally different from misclassifying it as a cat.
-Nevertheless, deep neural networks are typically trained with hard targets, which fail to capture inter-class relationships or sample-specific ambiguities, contributing to poor calibration \citep{guo2017calibration}.
+Intuitively, classes can exhibit varying degrees of similarity, and individual samples may enjoy different levels of resemblance to both their assigned and other classes.
+This nuanced, sample-specific information -- often referred to as dark knowledge \citep{hinton2014dark} -- is discarded when relying solely on hard targets.
+For instance, misclassifying an image of a dog as a teapot is inherently different from misclassifying it as a cat.
+Nevertheless, deep networks are typically trained with hard targets, which fail to capture inter-class relationships or sample-specific ambiguities, contributing to poor calibration \citep{guo2017calibration}.

-\textit{Self-distillation}, an efficient variant of \textit{knowledge distillation} \citep{hinton2015distilling}, leverages dark knowledge by using a model's own predictions as soft targets during training.
+\textit{Self-distillation}, an efficient variant of \textit{knowledge distillation} \citep{hinton2015distilling}, leverages dark knowledge by combining a model's own predictions with the hard targets during training.
 In contrast, conventional knowledge distillation provides soft targets to a model by leveraging another, often larger, network.
-Existing self-distillation methods, however, exhibit varying limitations.
+Despite their benefits, existing self-distillation methods exhibit varying limitations.
 Some modify the network architecture with intermediate classifiers \citep{zhang2019your, zhang2022self}, increasing parameter count and computational cost.
 Others impose a consistency loss between current predictions and those from the last epoch or mini-batch \citep{kim2021self, shen2022self}.
 Yet, epoch-wise construction introduces variance under augmentations, while targets from the last mini-batch may be of limited effectiveness, as they originate from nearly identical model states.